-The American Geosciences Institute is a 501-C3 affirmative action/equal opportunity employer.
+The Americn Geosciences Institute is an equal opportunity employer.

 EARTH’s externship is essentially an as-you-can or as-you-feel-like-it writing opportunity for select students or inexperienced science writers.
 It is an opportunity for you to learn about the process of writing and editing a news story and for you to get published clips.
 It fits around your schedule.
 We work with up to three students at a time.

 If you are chosen to be an EARTH extern, in any given week or month when you have time to write, you'll email us and say, "Hey, I have time to write this week."
 Then, either you can pitch stories to us — which we would love if you feel confident in making pitches or would at least like the practice (most students don't, or don't have the time to comb the literature looking for stories) — or we can assign you a story.
 That is up to you.
 If you'd like to pitch ideas, go for it.